-Welcome to Mount Rainier Maryland, "A City on the Move."
-This blog belongs to the Mayor.
+Welcome to the great City of Mount Rainier Maryland, "A City on the Move."
+This blog belongs to Mayor Malinda Miles.
 It is not a City-owned blog.
-The information posted here is FYI, discussion, and/or comments, and does not necessarily reflect the position of the City on issues before the Mayor and Council.
+The information posted here is FYI, discussion, and/or comments, and does not necessarily reflect the position of the City or Council on issues before the Mayor and Council.
 My views, my options, MY BLOG my email address!

 NEW LAWS IN MARYLAND as of Tuesday, October 1, 2013